 - $52 as a transportation supplement for the bus pass fee

 In total, the amount received for Shelter Allowance for a single parent with a single child and one person having the PWD designation living in a room and board arrangement is $279 per month.
+This helps Canadians with low income cover child care and other essential expenses.

 How To Apply For The PWD Benefits